telerik/ajax-docs/api/server/Telerik.Web.Apoc.Render.Pdf/PdfRendererOptions.md

 #### Remarks
 If either the owner or the user password is specified,
                 then the document will be encrypted.

-###  DisableSecurity `Boolean`

-Disables the content encryption

-###  HasPermissions `Boolean`

-Returns true if any permissions have been set.

-###  Permissions `Int32`

-Returns the PDF permissions encoded as an 32-bit integer.

-###  EnablePrinting `Boolean`

-Enables or disables printing.

-###  EnableModify `Boolean`

-Enables or disables modifying document contents (other than text annotations and
-                interactive form fields).

-###  EnableCopy `Boolean`

-Enables or disables copying of text and graphics.

-###  EnableAdd `Boolean`

-Enables or disables adding or modifying text annotations and interactive
-                form fields.

-###  FontType `FontType`

-Specifies how Apoc should treat fonts.

-###  Kerning `Boolean`

-Gets or sets a value that indicates whether to enable kerning.

-###  ForceTextWrap `Boolean`

-Determines whether the text will be forced to wrap or will break the cell boundaries when
-            longer than its container (and when there is no whitespace for automatic wrapping)

-###  Filter `PdfFilter`

-Gets/sets the current content filter

 ## Methods